The Ultimate Vegan Guide to Portland, Maine

-Coffee by Design: a beloved local chain of 25 years with plant-based milk options.
+Coffee by Design: beloved local chain of 25 years with plant-based milk options.

-Barista & Bites: gluten-free, vegan, and classic bakery, as well as a beloved cafe for coffee and brunch.
+Barista & Bites: gluten-free, vegan, and classic bakery, as well as a cafe for coffee and brunch.

 The Holy Donut: specialty potato donut shop that has daily gluten-free and vegan flavors available.

 Standard Baking Co.: nationwide-respected bakery with incredible baked goods and breads.

 Uncharted Tea: boba shop with dairy-free options.